noahehall/theBookOfNoah/web_technoligies/_html.md

 # DOM
-  - When the browser loads the page, it transforms your HTML in a live document
+  - When the browser loads the page, it transforms your HTML into a live document
     1. parses html (strings of text) into a data model (objects and nodes)
     2. preserves the HTML hierarchy by creating a tree of nodes (the DOM)